rkotze/rkotze/README.md

 ### On the mind

 So much [suffering and death in farming animals](https://www.youtube.com/watch?v=LQRAfJyEsko) it can't be considered [humane](https://www.merriam-webster.com/dictionary/humane).
+[Hundred of millions of animals **killed per day**](https://ourworldindata.org/how-many-animals-get-slaughtered-every-day).
+[Animals killed for meat every year](https://ourworldindata.org/grapher/animals-slaughtered-for-meat)

-Huge amount of resources like water, crops, land, antibiotics and more go into keeping farm animals alive instead of humans directly consuming those essential resouces.
-I my opinion this is very waistful way to produce food.
+Huge amounts of resources like water, crops, land, antibiotics and more go into keeping farm animals alive instead of humans directly consuming those essential resources.
+This is a very wasteful way to produce food.
 See [global land use for food production](https://ourworldindata.org/global-land-for-agriculture).
-[Animals killed for meat every year](https://ourworldindata.org/grapher/animals-slaughtered-for-meat)

 Animal agriculture is the leading cause of [deforestation](https://ourworldindata.org/deforestation) creating a massive negative impact on our environment.

 IMO, the best thing we can do is to go **Vegan**.
-Veganism is to achieve the goal of [abolishing of animal explotation](https://www.abolitionistapproach.com/about/).
+Veganism is to achieve the goal of [abolishing animal exploitation](https://www.abolitionistapproach.com/about/).

 [📺 Eating Our Way to Extinction](https://www.youtube.com/watch?v=LaPge01NQTQ) [📺 Milked](https://milked.film/watch) [📺 Dominion (2018)](https://www.youtube.com/watch?v=LQRAfJyEsko) [📺 Fish feel pain](https://youtu.be/y8Nj1-YZDlc) [📺 Milk: make your own mind up](https://youtu.be/d5wabeFG9pM)